Reichstag fire: Media coverage

+Verdict

-In his verdict, Judge Bünger was careful to underline his belief that there had in fact been a communist conspiracy to burn down the Reichstag, but declared, with the exception of Van der Lubbe, there was insufficient evidence to connect the accused to the fire or the alleged conspiracy.
+In his verdict announced on 23 December, Judge Bünger was careful to underline his belief that there had in fact been a communist conspiracy to burn down the Reichstag, but declared, with the exception of Van der Lubbe, there was insufficient evidence to connect the accused to the fire or the alleged conspiracy.
 The Bulgarians were acquitted and were expelled to the Soviet Union.
 Only Van der Lubbe was found guilty and sentenced to death.
 Torgler was also acquitted and survived the war.

+Other outcomes

 The outcome of this trial caused Hitler to remove treason trials from the regular courts.
 He decreed that henceforth treason – among many other offenses – would only be tried by a newly established People's Court (Volksgerichtshof).
 The People's Court later became associated with the number of death sentences it handed down, including those following the 1944 attempt to assassinate Hitler, which were presided over by then Judge-President Roland Freisler.